Bengali science fiction: Science fiction in Bangladesh

 Bengali science fiction is considered to have reached a new level of literary sophistication with the contributions of Muhammed Zafar Iqbal.
 Iqbal wrote the story "Copotronic Sukh Dukho" when he was a student of Dhaka University.
 This was later included in a compilation of Iqbal's work in a book by the same name.
-Muktodhara, a famous publishing house of Dhaka, was the publisher of this book.
+Muktadhara, a famous publishing house of Dhaka, was the publisher of this book.
 This collection gained huge popularity and a new trend of science fiction emerged among Bengali writers and readers.
 After this first collection, Iqbal transformed his science fiction cartoon strip, Mohakashe Mohatrash ("Terror in the Cosmos") into a novel.
 All told, Muhammed Zafar Iqbal has written the greatest number of science fiction works in Bengali science fiction.

 In 1997, Moulik, the first and longest-running Bangladeshi science fiction magazine, was first published, with famous cartoonist Ahsan Habib as editor.
 This monthly magazine played an important role in the development of Bengali science fiction in Bangladesh.
 A number of new and promising science fiction writers including Rabiul Hasan Avi, Anik Khan, Asrar Masud, Sajjad Kabir, Russel Ahmed, and Mizanur Rahman Kallol came of age while working with the magazine.